AiursoftWeb/AiurUI/README.md

 ## What is the relationship with other Aiursoft apps

-All Aiursoft web applications with view shall put all those static files, like stylesheets or js files in our CDN server.
+All Aiursoft web applications with view shall put all those static files, like stylesheets or js files on our CDN server.

-User get those files directy from CDN server.
+Users can get those files directly from our CDN server.

 ## How to contribute